heefjones/detect_sleep_states/README.md

 ## Feature Engineering
 From the original data, 3 features were used:
 - **Hour**: The hour of the day.
-- **Z-Angle**: The hour of the day.
+- **Z-Angle**:
-- **ENMO**: The hour of the day.
+- **ENMO**:

-Then, mean, standard deviation, minimum, and maximum features of both z-angle and enmo were
+Then, z-angle and enmo were differenced for each row (5-second intervals) and these differences were used as features.
+Finally, mean, standard deviation, minimum, and maximum features of both z-angle and enmo were computed across [1, 3, 5, 7.5, 10, 12.5, 15, 20, 25, 30, 60, 120, 180, 240, 480] minute windows.
+The 2 differenced features were also aggregated across these windows.
+This resulted in __215__ final features.

 Features were then z-score normalized by subtracting the mean and dividing by the standard deviation.

 ## Modeling
+First, the data between onset and wake-up events was flagged with "1" to indicate sleep, while all other data was flagged with "0" to indicate awake.
+The model was simply trained to predict at every 5-second timestep whether the user was sleeping or awake.

 - **Model**: XGBoost Classifier
 - **Results**:
-    - Final RMSE of 0.7014 on a 20% unseen test set.

 ## Files
 - 📊 eda.ipynb – EDA and visualization.
-- 📈 preds.ipynb – Feature engineering, model training, and final submission.
+- 🤖 preds.ipynb – Feature engineering, model training, and final submission.
 - 🛠️ helper.py – Custom functions for data processing, visualization, feature engineering, and model training.
--  submission.csv – Final predictions on the test data.
+- 📈 submission.csv – Final predictions on the test data.

 ## Repository Structure
 ```